xHammer419x/RPi-HomeLab/README.md

 `sudo apt install rpi-imager`.

 Once you've installed the RPi Imager, run the application.
-You'll then be prompted with this image:
+You'll then be prompted with the following:

 ![image](https://github.com/user-attachments/assets/78c1f9ec-7752-4016-8d79-711c6fc3af41)
+Click _Choose Device_ and select your corresponding hardware model.
+Then, click _Choose OS_ and select the desired RPi OS.
+The recommended option for most computers is the **Raspberry Pi OS (64-bit)**.
+Then, select the removable media where you want to store the OS.
+Once these options have been selected, click _Next_.
+You will be prompted with a window asking if you want to customize your OS.
+Click **Edit Settings** and customize the settings accordingly.
+Since we are customizing our RPi with creating a home lab environment in mind,

 More documentation for the imaging process can be found [here](https://www.raspberrypi.com/documentation/computers/getting-started.html#installing-the-operating-system).